PeymanJalali/academic-kickstart/content/home/experience.md

   date_start = "2018-05-15"
   date_end = "2018-08-15"
   description = """"
-  * Utilized statistical model building techniques such as Generalized Additive Modes (GAM) and Quadratic Programming to build an internal assortment optimization %tool for P&G which, if implemented, can potentially save upto half a million USD for the company
+  * Utilized statistical model building techniques such as Generalized Additive Modes (GAM) and Quadratic Programming to build an internal assortment optimization tool for P&G which, if implemented, can potentially save upto half a million USD for the company
-* Provided feedback and suggestions to the Test and Control team on ways to study %the effectiveness of different advertising campaigns using A/B testing
+* Provided feedback and suggestions to the Test and Control team on ways to study the effectiveness of different advertising campaigns using A/B testing
 """
 [[experience]]
   title = "Data analyst"